Foxy Shazam (album)

 Foxy Shazam is the third studio album by the American rock band Foxy Shazam.
 It was released on April 13, 2010, by Sire Records.
 The album was originally titled Au Contraire and was their debut major label release.
+It was produced by John Feldmann except Count Me Out, which was produced by Rob Cavallo.

 Track listing

 All songs written and composed by Foxy Shazam.